-- Try myfreetaxes.com/808Hawaii.
-Free interview driven software for taxpayers with income below $58,000 to prepare their federal and state income tax returns at no charge.
+- Try myfreetaxes.com.
+The MyFreeTaxes Partnership provides free online state and federal tax preparation for individuals or families with a combined household income of less than $66,000 in 2017.
 This software is part of the Internal Revenue Service’s Facilitated Self Assistance Program and is provided as a self-service alternative to the Volunteer Income Tax Assistance Program.
 Please see Internal Revenue Service Publication 5047 for more information regarding Facilitated Self Assistance.

 - E-file through the State’s website – Individuals and businesses can file a variety of Hawaii tax returns and make payments electronically using e-file.
 There is no fee to file; however, there is a fee to make a payment.

 The COR, which is administratively attached to the Department of Taxation, prepares reports that forecast growth to total personal income and tax revenues.
 These reports, which are prepared for the governor, legislature, and other government officials, are used in the preparation of the state budget, appropriations, and expenditures.

 The State of Hawaii has four counties.
 Each county administers real property taxes and motor vehicle taxes.
 Please visit the applicable county website for more information.